HM22-code/image-editing-scripts/README.md

 # image-editing-scripts

-Some personal scripts i use to edit images pair with a TKinter window
+Some Pillow personal scripts i use to edit images pair with a TKinter window to make an image editor application.

 ## Functions